Steven González

-Steven Charles González (born 1963) is an American lawyer and jurist who has served as the Chief Justice of the Washington Supreme Court since January 11, 2021.
+Steven Charles González (born October 1, 1963) is an American lawyer who served as the chief justice of the Washington Supreme Court from 2021 to 2025.
 He was appointed as an associate justice by Governor Christine Gregoire and took office on January 1, 2012.
 González replaced Justice Gerry L. Alexander, who retired upon reaching the mandatory retirement age of 75.

 Biography

-Born and raised in Los Angeles, California, González is descended on his father's side from refugees from the Mexican Revolution; his maternal ancestors immigrated at the turn of the 20th century from eastern Europe.
-González was raised by his mother, who is Jewish, and for a time his paternal grandmother cleaned the dorms at his alma mater.
+Born and raised in Los Angeles, González is descended on his father's side from refugees from the Mexican Revolution; his maternal ancestors immigrated at the turn of the 20th century from eastern Europe.
+González was raised by his mother, who is Jewish.

 González graduated with honors from Pitzer College in Claremont, California, with a Bachelor of Arts in East Asian studies in 1985.
 While at Pitzer, he studied abroad at Waseda University in Tokyo and Nanjing University in China.
 He worked as a paralegal in Century City after graduation from college.
 Before law school, González received a Rotary International scholarship to study international trade in Japan for 21 months.
-After studying economics at Hokkaido University, he enrolled at the University of California, Berkeley, School of Law, where he earned his J.D. and met his wife, Michelle Gonzalez.
+After studying economics at Hokkaido University, he enrolled at the University of California, Berkeley, School of Law, where he earned his Juris Doctor and met his wife, Michelle Gonzalez.
 After graduating in 1991, Gonzalez passed the Washington State bar exam and was admitted to practice in November 1991.

-González is fluent in English, Japanese and Spanish, and knows some Chinese.

-After a career in private practice, González served as an Assistant City Attorney for the City of Seattle, where he prosecuted domestic violence cases including cases of elder and child abuse.
-He then served as an Assistant United States Attorney in the United States District Court for the Western District of Washington from 1997 to 2002.
-In March 2002 Governor Gary Locke appointed him a King County Superior Court Judge.
+After a career in private practice, González served as an Assistant City Attorney for the City of Seattle, where he prosecuted domestic violence cases, including cases of elder and child abuse.
+He then served as an assistant United States attorney in the United States District Court for the Western District of Washington from 1997 to 2002.
+In March 2002 Governor Gary Locke appointed him a judge of the King County Superior Court.
 He won a contested primary that September, and was reelected unopposed to four-year terms in 2004 and 2008.

 González's cousin is musician Ben Harper.

 Legal career

 González has worked in both criminal and civil law.
-While in private practice, he worked as an Associate in the Business Law Department of Hillis Clark Martin & Peterson in Seattle.
+While in private practice, he worked as an associate in the Business Law Department of Hillis Clark Martin & Peterson in Seattle.
 He then served as a Domestic Violence Prosecutor for the City of Seattle in 1996 and 1997 and as an Assistant United States Attorney in the Western District of Washington from 1997 to 2002, during which time he was part of the team that successfully prosecuted the international terrorism case US vs Ressam.
 He received the U.S. Attorney General's Award for Distinguished Service and the Director's Award for Superior Performance for his work on the case.
 González has served on the board of directors of El Centro de la Raza and the steering committee of the Northwest Minority Job Fair.